 Damaged bricks

-Sometimes, over time the brickwork naturally adapts to damage, especially if it includes lime mortar, However seriously damaged bricks may need to be cut out and replaced, ideally with bricks that match the remaining but undamaged pieces in appearance.
+Sometimes, over time the brickwork naturally adapts to damage, especially if it includes lime mortar.
+Seriously damaged bricks may need to be cut out and replaced, ideally with bricks that match the remaining but undamaged pieces in appearance.

 Failed or unsuitable pointing

-I have pointed the brickwork in a way that has unintentionally damaged the wall, this could be the case if for example., if we have used instead modern cement mortar of traditional lime mortar
+If you have pointed the brickwork in a way that has unintentionally damaged the wall, this could be the case if, for example, you have used modern cement mortar or traditional lime mortar

 The more modern mortar can trap moisture and so prevent it from escaping through mortar joints, This, in turn, would force the moisture to appear on the brick faces, where it can freeze and then could lead to brick surfaces crumbling